linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

 Same for the deployments.

 1. Open the file [yaml/backend-deployment.yaml](../../yaml/backend-deployment.yaml) and
-in the field `spec.template.spec.containers.image` insert your backend Docker image full name.
+in the field `spec.template.spec.containers.image` insert the path to the Docker image we have created for the backend: `gcr.io/ndc-london-kubernetes/backend:1`.
-It should be something like `gcr.io/MY_PROJECT_ID/backend:TAG_NAME`, example: `gcr.io/my-kubernetes-project-1234/backend:cv-backend-1`.

-If you did not create build triggers, use the docker image `gcr.io/arched-media-225216/backend:cv-backend-3`.

 There are a few things to notice in the deployment file:
 - The number of replicas is set to 3.
 This is the number of pods we want running at all times